 A mouth guard known as a stabilization splint is a soft or hard device made of plastic that is worn to cover some or all of the teeth.
 They are safe to use as they don’t create any permanent changes in your bite and are not painful to use.

-Physical therapy for TMJ involves exercises that are meant to work the jaw muscles in order to strengthen and stretch them.
+Physical therapy for TMJ in Houston, TX 77080 involves exercises that are meant to work the jaw muscles in order to strengthen and stretch them.
 Breathing and posture may also be improved.
 In addition to jaw exercises, heat therapy can be used to help improve the blood circulation in the jaw.
 Ice therapy, massage, and ultrasound therapy are some other examples of physical therapy used for TMJ.